TeddyBears/StarWarsFFG-utilities/README.md

 Macros come from [StarWarsFFG FoundryVTT system wiki](https://github.com/StarWarsFoundryVTT/StarWarsFFG/wiki/Helpful-macros).
 Some modifications was done to these macros to add translations in interface message.
 And some minor modifications / fixes.

+#### Create critical hits roll table

+Create roll table for critical hits to be used by the _apply critical_ macro Critical hits items should exist.
+Can be imported from compendium.

+#### Create critical injuries roll table

+Create roll table for critical injuries to be used by the _apply critical_ macro.
+Critical injuries items should exist.
+Can be imported from compendium.

+#### Apply criticals

-Apply critical macro can be ued by players.
+Apply critical macro can be used by players.
 But it does not apply the critical item to token because players don't have permissions to do it.
+For gamemaster is it possible to activate button in chat message to apply criticals.
+In this case critical item is added to actor.
+Roll tables for critical hits and critical injuries should exist

+#### Strain Recover

+Can be used after a combat to recover strain.
+Roll _discipline_ or _cool_ skill and update the actor.

 ## Instalation